 In the 90s and beyond, the album started to be sought after by hip hop artists.
 Pete Rock (from Pete Rock & CL Smooth), Rahzel (from The Roots) and Ugly Duckling were notable for sampling music from Dorothy's Harp.

 Highly in-demand, finally this rare harp jazz album is available again!
-The first 750 copies of the Music On Vinyl re-issue are individually numbered and pressed on blue vinyl.

 - 180 gram audiophile vinyl

 - Including songs "By The Time I Get To Phoenix", "The Windmills Of Your Mind", "Fool On The Hill", "Canto De Ossanha" and more